Rhodochrosite is a manganese carbonate with a delicate layette pink colour generally of ornamental quality but that can be of gem quality.

 Rhodochrosite is usually found as an ornamental stone, but it can also be found in gem quality, which is very rare.
 It is then a pinkish-red colour and is quite expensive.

-Discovered in the 13th century in Argentina during pre-Columbian times, rhodochrosite was discovered in the northwest of the country, then part of the Inca Empire, in mines producing copper and silver.
+Discovered in the 13th century in Argentina during pre-Columbian times, rhodochrosite was discovered in the northwest of the country, and was part of the Inca Empire, in mines producing copper and silver.
 Many Inca myths surround this fascinating stone.

 The rhodochrosite was nicknamed Rosa del Inca, which inspired Lydia Courteille to create a collection of the same name based on this stone.
 Today it is found in mines in Argentina, Peru, the USA, South Africa and China.